BigETI/pawn-memory/README.md

 ## Description
 The PAWN memory access plugin allows to allocate and free memory from heap in PAWN.
+Detailed documentation can be checked out at the [wiki](https://github.com/BigETI/pawn-memory/wiki).

 ## Installation
 ### Using sampctl